securitybrahh/driver/README.md

 ## M1 Pro 32 GB

-keyboard maestro - commamd key to open launchpad,
+Karabiner Elements - commamd key to open launchpad,

 command + e - finder

 option+tab - scroll through apps

 buy a used one preferabilly with cash.